Jayeshtolani101/PERSONAL-FINANCE-TRACKER/README.md

 - `Ctrl + S`: save current session
 - `Esc`: clear the transaction form

-## Deploy To GitHub Pages

-1. Push the contents of `FinanceTracker/` to a GitHub repository.
-2. In repository settings, open **Pages**.
-3. Select the branch and root folder that contains `index.html`.
-4. Save.
-The app will be available at the GitHub Pages URL.

 All user data is stored locally in the browser.
 There is no backend, no account system and no tracking.